OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 ## ✅  Checkpoint

-We saw how we could customize the SIW without touching the Sign-In Page code through Okta's Branding UI.
+We have seen how we could customize the SIW without touching the Sign-In Page code through Okta's Branding UI.
 For some use cases, this level of customization is enough!
 For other use cases, we might want to customize the Sign-In Page beyond what Okta's Branding UI can offer.
 In the next lab, we use the integrated Sign-In Page code editor to achieve this.

 # Lab 2.3: Customize the Okta Sign-In Page Using the Sign-In Page Code Editor